Red Sox vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have compiled a 31-26 record in games they were favored on the moneyline (winning 54.4% of those games).
+- The Red Sox have a 31-27 record in games they were favored on the moneyline (winning 53.4% of those games).

-- Boston has a 25-16 record (winning 61% of its games) when playing as moneyline favorites of -125 or shorter.
+- In games it has played as moneyline favorites with odds of -125 or shorter, Boston has a 25-17 record (winning 59.5% of its games).

-- The Red Sox have a 55.6% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Red Sox's implied win probability is 55.6%.

-- Boston has had an over/under set by bookmakers 129 times, and have combined with opponents to go over the total in 67 of those games (67-59-3).
+- Boston has played in 130 games with an over/under set, and have combined with its opponents to go over the total 68 times (68-59-3).

-- The Red Sox have collected a 3-6-0 record against the spread this season (covering only 33.3% of the time).
+- The Red Sox have a 3-6-0 record against the spread this season (covering just 33.3% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!